KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher.md

 ### H3 - Zooming in: copyrights expired because of age

 Let's now zoom in on the blue bars, that is on the copyright templates for files that are in the public domain because of age.
 For the underlying works of these files, enough time has passed since the author’s death, since the work was first published, or since its creation.

-This group represents 24 templates used 6,191 times in 6,114 distinct files
+This group represents 24 templates used 6,191 times in 6,114 distinct files.

+The overview below  shows the the number of usages for each template, similar to the previous bar chart.
+summarizes the expiration periodes.
+ 1 author’s death,
+ 2 since the work was first published,
+ 3 or since its creation.
+4 remarks:

+xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 <div style="min-height:1333px" id="datawrapper-vis-2NsXE"><script type="text/javascript" defer src="https://datawrapper.dwcdn.net/2NsXE/embed.js" charset="utf-8" data-target="#datawrapper-vis-2NsXE"></script><noscript><img src="https://datawrapper.dwcdn.net/2NsXE/full.png" alt="This table summarizes the expiration periodes specified in Wikimedia Commons copyright templates for Delpher-sourced media files.
 These files are now in the public domain because of age.
 Copyrights on a work can expire when enough time has passed since the author’s death, the work’s first publication, or its creation.
 The template usage is taken &quot;as observed&quot;.
 You can click on the names of the templates to view their description pages on Wikimedia Commons.
 The 3 key figures are: 1) Total number of distinct media files: 6,114.
 2) Total number of template usages: 6,191 (one file can contain multiple copyright templates).
 3) Total number of distinct templates used: 24.
 Data as of 9 April 2025." /></noscript></div>